dlebansais/FormattedNumber/README.md

 ## Arbitrary precision

 The precision at which operations are performed is not infinite, but is arbitrary, and can be tuned using the `Arithmetic` class.

+This is done using a fork of [Peter Occil](https://github.com/peteroupc)'s [Numbers](https://github.com/peteroupc/Numbers) project.
+If you like this software, considered donating at the link provided in the main page of that project.